Appetizers that Wow!

 - Teriyaki Sauce – 1 tablespoon

-Place all the ingredients, except teriyaki sauce, in a pot of boiling water, (about 6-8 cups).
-Cover and lower to a simmer.
+Place all the ingredients, except teriyaki sauce and lime juice, in a pot of boiling water, (about 6-8 cups).
+Bring to a boil, cover, lower and simmer.
 Simmer about an hour, or until the beans are soft.
 Cool.
-Add teriyaki sauce.
+Add teriyaki sauce and lime juice.
 Puree.
 Your paste is ready to use when you are!
 Store in the fridge.

 Crepes Ingredients: (batter makes about 8-10 crepes)